ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 that means there are significant differences between RFC 7489 and this document.
 This section will summarize those changes.

-##  IETF Category
+##  Informational vs. Standards Track

-RFC 7489 was not an Internet Standards Track specification; it was instead published in the Informational Category.
+RFC 7489 was not the product of any IETF work stream, but was instead published into the RFC series by the Independent Submissions Editor and is classified as an Informational RFC.

 This document, by contrast, is intended to be Internet Standards Track.

 ## Changes to Terminology and Definitions